ecmwf/open-ecpds/docs/getting-started/standalone.md

 ## Access

+!!! info "Running on a remote machine?"
+    All URLs below use `localhost`, which assumes the container is running on the same machine as your browser or terminal.
+If you started the container on a remote server, replace `localhost` with that server's hostname or IP address.

 | Service | URL | Credentials |
 |---|---|---|
 | Monitoring UI | `https://localhost:8443` | `admin` / `admin2021` · `monitor` / `monitor2021` |